michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-12-31-tax-check-list.md

 ### What is your filing status?

-- Single
+- Single.
-- Married Filing jointly (MFJ)
+- Married Filing jointly (MFJ).
-- Married filing separately (MFS)
+- Married filing separately (MFS).
-- Head of Household (HOH)
+- Head of Household (HOH, single parent with dependent).
-- Qualifier Widow(er) (QW)
+- Qualifying surviving spouse (QSS), formerly known as Qualified Widow(er) (QW).
-- Not sure, please describe your situation
+- Not sure, please describe your situation.

 ### Personal Information (new client or changed info):

 Please provide the following info for the taxpayer (and spouse if filing jointly):

--  First name
+-  First name.
--  Middle name
+-  Middle name.
--  Last name
+-  Last name.
--  Pronouns (He/Him/His, She/Her/Hers, They/Them/Theirs)
+-  Pronouns (He/Him/His, She/Her/Hers, They/Them/Theirs).
--  Date of Birth (MM/DD/YYYY)
+-  Date of Birth (MM/DD/YYYY).
--  Social Security Numbers (or Tax IDs), see ITIN in SPECIAL SITUATION section if no SSN
+-  Social Security Numbers or Individual Tax Identification Number, see ITIN in SPECIAL SITUATION section if you do not have either.
--  Email address
+-  Email address.
--  Address
+-  Address.
--  Telephone number
+-  Telephone number.
--  Occupation
+-  Occupation.
+-  IP PIN (Identity Protection Personal Identification Number, you know if you have it).

-and for EACH dependent:
+and for EACH dependent (your spouse is not your dependent):

--  First name
+-  First name.
--  Middle name
+-  Middle name.
--  Last name
+-  Last name.
--  Date of Birth (MM/DD/YYYY)
+-  Date of Birth (MM/DD/YYYY).
--  Social Security Numbers (or Tax IDs), see ITIN in SPECIAL SITUATION section if no SSN
+-  Social Security Numbers or Individual Tax Identification Number, see ITIN in SPECIAL SITUATION section if you do not have either.
--  Relationship (the dependent is your Son/Daughter/Dad/Mom/...?)
+-  Relationship (the dependent is your Son, Daughter, Dad, Mom, or ...).

 ### Bank information for tax refund or payment only.

 I do _not_ use it for the filing fee or any other purposes, for new clients or returning clients with changed info.

-- Bank name
+- Bank name.
-- Bank routing number (as appeared on your checkbook if you use a checking account)
+- Bank routing number (as appeared on your checkbook if you use a checking account, Paper & Electronic _not_ Wires).
-- Your account number (as appeared on your checkbook if you use a checking account)
+- Your account number (as appeared on your checkbook if you use a checking account).
-- Your account type (Checking or Savings)
+- Your account type (Checking or Savings).
-- Account holder(s)
+- Account holder(s).

-### Virtual currency question
+### Virtual currency question.

 At any time during 2023, did you: (a) receive (as a reward, award, or payment for property or services); or (b) sell, exchange, gift, or otherwise dispose of a digital asset (or a financial interest in a digital asset) (Yes/No)?